This post explores how competitive Interactive Brokers is when it comes to commissions for trading stocks.

-So clearly FSMOne and Tiger Broker can be as competitive as Interactive Brokers.
+So clearly FSMOne and Tiger Brokers can be as competitive as Interactive Brokers.
 The issue is that both Tiger Brokers and FSMOne currently do not allow you to trade on the London Stock Exchange (where the UCTIS ETF is listed) but if you wish to have low-cost general trading options, those two platforms are worth considering.

 I decided to put in some capital balance at a different frequency to evaluate the difference in cost:

 - Tiered – The commission charged depends on your trade size.
 If the size is smaller the commission is lower and as it goes up the commission is higher.
-Clearing and Exchange fees are seperated from the commission.
+Clearing and Exchange fees are separated from the commission.
 For some who starts off smaller, this one would be more ideal.

 - Fixed – Interactive brokers charged a fixed commission.
 This commission factors in clearing and exchange fees.